Why private 5G networks are on the rise

 Please read: 5G and cloud: Telcos fight for the future

-Although some network equipment providers are putting together so-called integrated black box solutions, Edlund says a better choice is to take an open approach that exposes the API for the 5G network so that different applications can take advantage of 5G characteristics.
+Although some network equipment providers are putting together so-called integrated hidden data solutions, Edlund says a better choice is to take an open approach that exposes the API for the 5G network so that different applications can take advantage of 5G characteristics.
 "An open Network Exposure Function (NEF) would allow new applications and services to be onboarded.
 We're advocates of an open approach," Edlund says.
 For example, he explains, a robot manufacturer could establish a 5G connection to its robots through the NEF that would enable a service representative to access telemetry information.
 Or that same robot could be programmed via the NEF to interwork with supply chain participants or even other factories, Edlund says.

 From 5G to 6G